Policy and Procedure Name:

 unique or unusual fact patterns.

-8. Claims services
+8. Claims Services

-staff may, as needed, work with a BWC attorney for specific language for a BWC
+staff may, as needed, work with a BWC attorney for specific language for a BWC order

-Order or a notice of referral.
+or a notice of referral.

-9. Claims services
+9. Claims Services

 staff shall pay an amputation or loss of use award less the previous paid award